Java JDBC FAQ: Can you share Java JDBC connection string examples for the most popular relational databases?

 To that end, here are some example Java JDBC connection string examples for various databases, including MySQL, Postgres, SQL Server, and DB2.

-If you just need one of these Java JDBC connection strings, here's a quick table showing the syntax for JDBC URL's and drivers that I've used on recent projects.
+Here’s a table showing the syntax for JDBC URLs and drivers that I've used on recent projects.

 Here's a sample MySQL JDBC connection string and JDBC driver string, taken from a Java properties file: